-- D.21.
-The owner or operator of any stationary gas turbine subject to the provisions of 40 CFR60, Subpart GG and using water injection to control NOX emissions shall operate a continuous monitoring system to monitor and record the fueliconsumption and the ratio of water to fuel being fired in the turbine.
-This system shall be accurate to within ±5.0 percent and shall be approved by the Administrator.
+D.21.
+The owner or operator of any stationary gas turbine subject to the provisions of 40 CFR 60, Subpart GG and using water injection to control NO_X emissions shall operate a continuous monitoring system to monitor and record the fuel consumption and the ratio of water to fuel being fired in the turbine.
+This system shall be accurate to within \$5.0 percent and shall be approved by the Administrator.

-[40 CFR 60.334(a)] - D.22.
+[40 CFR 60.334(a)]

+- D.22.
 The owner or operator of any stationary gas turbine subject to the provisions of 40 CFR 60, Subpart GG shall monitor sulfur content and nitrogen content of the fuel being fired in the turbine.
-The frequency of determination of these values shall be as follows: - (1) If the turbine is supplied its fuel from a bulk storage tank, the values shall be determined on the storage tank, the values shall be determined on the storage tank from any other source. - (2) If the turbine is supplied its fuel without intermediate bulk storage the values shall be determined and recorded daily.
+The frequency of determination of these values shall be as follows: - (1) If the turbine is supplied its fuel from a bulk storage tank, the values shall be determined on each occasion that fuel is transferred to the storage tank from any other source. - (2) If the turbine is supplied its fuel without intermediate bulk storage the values shall be determined and recorded daily.
 Owners, operators or fuel vendors may develop custom schedules for determination of the values based on the design and operation of the affected facility and the characteristics of the fuel supply.
 These custom schedules shall be substantiated with data and must be approved by the Administrator before they can be used to comply with 40 CFR 60.334(b).